-Steve Williams was elected mayor of Huntington, West Virginia, in November 2012 and was re-elected in 2016 and 2020 to become the first three-term mayor in the city's 150-year history.
+Steve Williams was elected mayor of Huntington, West Virginia, in 2012 and re-elected in 2016 and 2020 to become the first three-term mayor in the city's 150-year history.
 Since taking office, he has utilized his diverse background in economic development, finance, state government and local governments to shepherd a renaissance in Huntington that has not been seen in decades.